-Matthew J. Pellegrino is an award-winning composer and classically trained oboist with a fascination for new timbral realms of expression, aural extremes, and visceral sonic imagery.
+Matthew J. Pellegrino is an award-winning composer, classically trained oboist, and devoted music educator with a fascination for new timbral realms of expression, aural extremes, and visceral sonic imagery.
 He has enjoyed an eclectic musical upbringing; one which combines classical training, electronic sounds, and a brief stint in a metal band.
 Pellegrino seeks to create music that is, all at once, deeply personal, raw, and darkly humorous.

-Matthew was born in 1994 in South Korea and was raised on Long Island, New York.
-He is currently pursuing his Master's Degree at the Peabody Conservatory under Oscar Bettison, and his primary teachers have been Dr. Rob Deemer, Dr. Sean Doyle, and Dr. Karl Boelter.
+Born in 1994 as Jihoon Lee in South Korea, Matthew was raised on Long Island, New York.
+He is currently studying at the Peabody Conservatory of Johns Hopkins University where he has been awarded a Dean's Doctoral Fellowship to complete a Doctor of Musical Arts degree with Oscar Bettison.
+His primary teachers have been Dr. Rob Deemer, Dr. Sean Doyle, and Dr. Karl Boelter.
+Equally active as a teacher, Matt is an instructor of oboe, flute, and saxophone at the Park School of Baltimore.
 He now resides in Baltimore, Maryland with his cat, Gnocchi.
 When not making noise, he can be found hiking, making/eating pasta, or attending local shows.

 Peabody Conservatory of Johns Hopkins University